tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 You can magically create juicy, edible berries.
-The amount of food you can produce each day is enough to feed you well, or to barely keep a small group from starving or dying of thirst.
+The amount of food you can produce each full recovery is enough to feed you well, or to barely keep a small group from starving or dying of thirst.
 After a rest, you can set aside a special goldenberry for yourself or an ally.
 As a quick action, a creature can eat the goldenberry to heal using a recovery.

 **Quirk:** Prefers veganism.